 Diana graduated from Rutgers University after completing her Bachelor of Science in 2011.
 She earned her doctorate in Physical Therapy in 2014 from the same institution.

 After three years of professional experience, Diana decided to advance her career by joining Specialized Therapy.
 Her initial focus was on the diagnosis and treatment of orthopedic and neurological conditions.
 Later on, she decided to switch specialization by focusing on women’s health and physical therapy.

-Diana has studied with Herman and Wallace Pelvic Rehabilitation Institute to treat women with pelvic floor dysfunction and will continue to advance her knowledge and mastery of Pelvic Floor and Women’s Health through further coursework.
-She is also a member of APTA’s Section on Women’s Health.
+She studied this branch of physical therapy at Herman and Wallace Pelvic Rehabilitation Institute.
+There she learned to treat women with pelvic floor dysfunction.
+She plans to expand her expertise on Pelvic Floor and Women’s Health by continuing her studies.
+Additionally, Diana is a member of APTA’s Section on Women’s Health.